studio banter update 23rd November 2019:

 What I can reveal is that I have just spent two days in a shed with the engineers creating some fairly ludicrous FX for this.
 Listen out for the terrifying scene in Dr Leckie’s office, and the Rogue brothers’ unique approach to fixing that recalcitrant copper piping.
 And we spent a hilarious half hour researching clown “parping” noises.
 I’m telling you, there’s some very odd stuff out there on youtube.
 If making this stuff up is not a proper job, Mum, I don’t know what you expected.

-Episode Two: “On not being Undead”
+Blackhaven Series One Episode Two (102): “On not being Undead”

 Having failed to learn never to try this again, we returned to the studio yesterday to record episodes 2 and 3 of the podcast.
 It was all going well, until someone backed a huge lorry into Johnny the Boffin’s car, squishing bits of it to a tin smear against the wall of the Music Shed.
 Fortunately no-one was injured, but the car’s probably a write-off, and Johnny’s not best pleased, as you can imagine.